About Marquette University

 Marquette College of Nursing

-Established in 1936, our College of Nursing makes it possible for you to be part of something bigger than yourself.
-With more than 7,000 nursing alumni, we’ve graduated some of the most sought-after nurses in the health care industry, and we want you to join our ranks.
-In fact, we’re a top choice among nursing students for the following reasons:
+Established in 1936, our College of Nursing makes it possible for you to drive positive change for others, our communities and our health care industry.
+With more than 8,000 nursing alumni, we’ve graduated some of the most sought-after nurses in the healthcare industry—and we want you to join our ranks.
+In fact, we’re a top choice among nursing students for reasons that include:

 - A long history of excellence in nursing education